hashcloak/Meson/docs/docs/docs.md

 The `ticker` parameter has to match the `Capability` and `Endpoint` parameters of `Provider.CBORPluginKaetchen` in `katzenpost.toml`.

+__Note__ that to maximize the users it is best if the rpc endpoint in the `currency.toml` file is a blockchain node that you control.

 ### How to Run a Mix Node

 To run a mix node we have to run the same command to generate the config file.
 The only difference is changing the `-provider` flag with `-node`.